prometheus-community/windows_exporter/docs/collector.service.md

 ### service list with custom labels (config file only)

-Define a dictionnary of services to monitor, and for each of them a specific value of labels.
+Define a dictionary of services to monitor, and for each of them a specific value of labels.

 ```yml
 collector: